mwanakijiji/rrlfe/docs/tutorial_gen.rst

     test_gen.run()

 Done!
 Now you should have a FITS file with the raw calibration in the table data, and with correction parameters in the header.
+Now, when you apply this calibration to other spectra, run the same steps as above to generate 'raw' [Fe/H] values (i.e., up to the point
+`Add final correction to the raw calibration`, though you can shortcut steps because you already have written out the MCMC posteriors), and add in the following last step to the pipeline, which reads in the FITS file calibration and extracts and applies the corrective offset to the raw [Fe/H] values:

+    step = pipeline.final_corrxn.ApplyCorrxn(
+        module_name="module16",
+        file_name_basis_raw_retrieved_fehs="", # McD EW values
+        soln_fits_name="",
+        file_name_corrected_retrieved_fehs_write=""
+    )

+    test_gen.add_step(step)

+This functionality is encapsulated in (TBD).py.